 - 1. Differentiate between ethics, morals, values, etiquette, and law. - 2.
-Understand ethical concepts and their applications to the health care field. - 3.
-Explain ethical theories.
+Understand ethical concepts and their applications to the healthcare field. - 3.
+Explain ethical theories. - 4.
+Identify artificial intelligence use in healthcare and the benefits, risks, and ethical considerations.

 Ethical Decisions and Challenges